gungorahmet/AdaptLab/src/adapt_lab_project/frontend/templates/documentation.md

 AdaptLab supports combine "ready set" templates.
 You can simply create small "ready set"s and you can combine with each other.

+	For example;
-	For example if you have some common tasks, you can seperate those common tasks in a seperated "ready set" and you can include to your own spesific "ready set".
+	    If you have some common tasks, you can seperate those common tasks in a seperated "ready set" and you can include to your own spesific "ready set".